tuxnet24/dyndns/README.md

 # dyndns-cloudflare

+DynDNS with your own domain!
 script gets your public IP and updates the entry at cloudflare

 ## HowTo

+create the A entry at cloudflare manually
 download the script
 create the config file (updateDNScloudflare.sh.config) in the same folder as the script
 run the script